99.9%

 Rookie of the Year Award as St. Louis

+reached the post season.
 Time will tell if lightning will

 strike twice with Scott II or if the